Military ranks of the Soviet Union (1955–1991)

 The ranks and rank insignia of the Soviet Armed Forces between 1955 and 1991 were distinguished by the reorganisation of the Soviet armed forces after the death of Stalin, resulting in changes to ranks, insignia, and uniforms.

-Changes to distinction insignia
+Army and air forces

 Shoulder straps to field utilization

 In December 1956 the coloured border piping on officers' shoulder straps was changed.
 A cinnamon-brown color was used instead of the burgundy red previously worn by commanders and commanding officers.
 All other officers and other ranks wore corps colours as follows: